 Potential Antiviral Drugs Under Evaluation for the Treatment of COVID-19

-Last Updated: May 12, 2020
+Last Updated: July 24, 2020

-There are no Food and Drug Administration (FDA)-approved drugs for the treatment of COVID-19.
-Definitive clinical trial data are needed to identify safe and effective treatments for this disease.
-Recommended clinical management of patients with COVID-19 includes infection prevention and control measures and supportive care, including supplemental oxygen and mechanical ventilatory support when indicated.
+There are no Food and Drug Administration-approved drugs for the treatment of COVID-19.
+Definitive clinical trial data are needed to identify safe and effective treatments for COVID-19.
+In this table, the COVID-19 Treatment Guidelines Panel (the Panel) provides recommendations for using antiviral drugs to treat COVID-19 based on the available data.
 As in the management of any disease, treatment decisions ultimately reside with the patient and their health care provider.